cloudmaven/documentation/pages/aws/aws_hipaa.md

 We are starting with a data source and will return to encryption later.
 The first burst of activity will be the creation of a Virtual Private Cloud (VPC) on AWS per the diagram above.
 We assume you have done Step 0 above and are acting in the capacity of a system builder; but you may not be an experienced IT professional.
-You are building this environment, you may or may not necessarily be doing research.
+That is: We assume that you are building this environment and that you may or may not be doing research once it is built; but someone will.

 The easiest way to create a VPC is using the console Wizard.
-That method is covered in a section below.
-The method we use here is manual to help illuminate the components.
+That method is covered in a section below and it can automate many of the steps we describe manually.
+We describe the manual method to illuminate the components.

 #### Diagram notes